 - Teachers need to establish a sense of trust, respect, openness, and concern for the well-being of the students.

-Some examples of experience-based projects include role playing, service learning, internships, studying abroad, open-ended projects (guided discovery), group projects and field study.
+Some examples of experience-based learning projects include role playing, service learning, internships, studying abroad, open-ended projects (guided discovery), group projects and field study.
 The more open-ended and non-formulaic an assignment is, the more likely learners will rely on their own experience and reflection and immerse themselves in the topic.